-Map 7 in Appendix B is the USGS Quadrangle map which contains contour lines that portray the shape and elevation of the land.
-This map also provides a wealth of information on lakes, rivers, and roads along with a variety of other natural and manmade features.
+Map 7 in Appendix B is the USGS Quadrangle map which contains topographic contour lines that portray the shape and elevation of the land.
+This map also provides information on lakes, rivers, and roads along with a variety of other natural and manmade features.